St. Louis, Missouri

 Soulard District in St. Louis is a historic French neighborhood.
 Some compare this district to New Orleans, but let's be honest New Orleans is a classic that can't be beat.
 But comparing Soulard to New Orleans hopefully gives you an idea of what Soulard is all about!
 Soulard Market and the churches have beautiful architecture.
 And like I said above, St. Louis knows how to do culture and Soulard definitely has a historic feel.
 It has lots of different options as far as bars and restaurants along the streets.
 One thing that is very popular in Soulard is the Farmer’s Market.
 From gourmet cheeses and spices, organic honeys and meats, gluten free grains and hygiene products, buying has never been so fun.
 You will be surrounded by streams of other shoppers, and live musicians.
 Even exploring my own backyard I am attracted to the cities and the towns with the most culture.

 We both have a common love for musicals at the Fabulous Fox Theater.
 The Fox Theater is a well maintained historic venue to take in a Broadway style show, concerts and other performances.
 From the main floor to the balconies...this is an amazing theatre!
 The walls and ceilings are breathtaking.
 The carvings, jewels, statues, hangings, carpets, and staircases were all beautiful.
 I hadn't even got seated yet and I was already in love with the place.
-When it was finally time to be seated and I got to see the magnificent chandelier and the other notched out areas for lighting, it was just as beautiful.
+When it was finally time to be seated, I got to see the chandelier and it was just as beautiful.
 My seat was comfortable enough and the lower balcony seats offered a good view of the stage.
 You can even go on a back stage tour!
 It is a gorgeous venue and has refreshments available should you need them.
 They have built a parking structure across the street specifically for the Fox and it is wonderfully convenient!
 There are also several high quality restaurants within walking distance.
 You'll find it's money well spent to see a production at the Fabulous Fox!

 If I haven't convinced you to visit St. Louis yet, here are are a few more reasons you should visit: